willia4/jw_muscadine/README.md

-# jw_muscadine
+# Muscadine

-A modern web application for the life and times of James Williams
+Muscadine is a modern web app for capturing the in-the-moment thoughts of a single user.

+It is inspired by Twitter but iterates on that idea by allowing each microblog entry to be associated with a particular item.